openstack/rally/doc/release_notes/latest.rst

 * Fix heat stacks cleanup by deleting them only 1 time per tenant (get rid of "stack not found" errors in logs).

-* Fix the wrong behaviour of 'rally task detailed --iterations-data' (it lacked the iteration info before).
+* Fix the wrong behavior of 'rally task detailed --iterations-data' (it lacked the iteration info before).

 * Fix security groups cleanup: a security group called "default", created automatically by Neutron, did not get deleted for each tenant.